tylerhjones/wasm-lambda/README.md

 wkg get wasi:filesystem@0.2.0
 wkg get wasi:sockets@0.2.0
 ```

+`Warning; this wkg library uses the rust tls and does not configure for custom certs, so you cannot use this library if you have an alternate root ca`

 This will add many WIT files to your local repository, but you can move/rename all the downloaded `*.wit` files
 by making a folder named `deps` under `wit` and dropping them there.